digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/holding.rst

 #.
 Introduce a new holding implementation, ``MyTransferable``, which extends the Daml Finance
    :ref:`Transferable <module-daml-finance-holding-transferable-43388>` holding
-   implementation.This new implementation differs in that it creates a ``MyTransferableTransferEvent`` contract instance with each transfer.
+   implementation.
+This new implementation differs in that it creates a ``MyTransferableTransferEvent`` contract instance with each transfer.
 #.
 Replace the existing :ref:`HoldingFactory <module-daml-finance-holding-factory-11188>`
    instance of the custodian with a new, compatible ``MyHoldingFactory`` for the ``MyTransferable``